Rajasthan: Govt promises fair probe into death of Harish Jatav, family members end protest

 The body of Harish Jatav has been sent for the post-mortem examination.

-The Dalit family was protesting and had refused to cremate Ratitam's body even 60 hours after his death on Sunday.
+The Dalit family was protesting and had refused to cremate Rattiram's body even 60 hours after his death on Sunday.

 They alleged that Harish had received serious head injuries due to the beating, which resulted in his death and the police did not nab the accused despite repeated complaints by the family members.